Cdcod/FPTBook/README.md

 ```
 Please replace `<your-repository-url>`, `<your-repository-name>`, and `<your-branch-name>` with your actual repository URL, repository name, and branch name respectively.

 Remember, you need to have Git and .NET Core SDK installed on your machine to execute these commands.
-If you encounter any issues, please refer to the README file in your repository or the official ASP.NET Core documentation.
+If you encounter any issues, please refer to the official ASP.NET Core documentation.